 - Enjoy your onions fresh out of the garden, or prepare them for storage when mature following the directions in the post, “How to Harvest, Cure and Store Onions“.

-For gardeners in warmer climates:
+Growing Onions in warmer climates:

 - Work up your planting area to at least 8 inches deep, and amend with aged compost or manure or worm castings.